 Shaq Admits He Had A Problem With This Drug During His Playing Days

-During a recent podcast appearance, legendary center Shaquille O'Neal admitted to abusing prescription pain killers.
+During a recent podcast appearance, legendary center Shaquille O'Neal admitted to abusing prescription painkillers.

 "But I didn’t feel high.
 I don’t think I was suffering mentally.
 I think if I had a knack, I would take it [because] I don’t want to feel that knack because we need this game.
 It’s not that I was hiding it.
 The trainers knew.
 I mean, I’m not telling my wife or my kids or my boys."